-CULT MENTALITY – What is a CULT?
+CULT MENTALITY – What is a CULT?group think

 A cult is defined as a small religious or non-religious group that is not part of a larger and more accepted religion or societal norms.
 The Cult has beliefs regarded by society as abnormal or regarded by many as extreme or dangerous.